 Topics – Presented In Person or as a Webinar

 How to Make the Most Of Your Relationship With Your Boss

-There are plenty of generational issues in the workplace.
+There are plenty of issues in the workplace, including age differences.
 But when it comes to working well with your boss, it doesn’t really matter who is 30 or who is 50.
 Most supervisors want the same thing… high-performance, low-maintenance employees.
 Do you know how to be one?

-Through this presentation, participants will come away with ideas to:
+Through this presentation, you will come away with ideas to:

-- Distinguish yourself as someone who is reliable to deliver on organization goals.
+- Distinguish yourself as someone who is reliable and who delivers.

-- Align your everyday actions and decisions with organization priorities.
+- Make sure your everyday actions and decisions align with business priorities.

 Click the button below to contact Mary for more information now.